-But that’s just the tip of the iceberg.
-If you opt for a virtual QMS implementation, it triggers efficiencies and a cascade of hidden benefits across every facet of your organization.
+A virtual queue management system implementation triggers efficiencies and a cascade of benefits across every facet of your organization.
 Here’s a list of the top 10 benefits of moving from in-person queues to a virtual queue management system.

 If your customers are coming just in time, and their wait times are reduced, it means smaller crowds in your branches, and you won’t be needing that much floor space anymore.
 It can be repurposed and used for revenue-generating activities such as more counters to serve customers, which in turn further reduces waiting times.